algorandfoundation/algokit-cli/docs/features/localnet.md

-# AlgoKit Sandbox
+# AlgoKit LocalNet

-The AlgoKit Sandbox feature allows you to manage (start, stop, reset, manage) a locally sandboxed private Algorand network.
+The AlgoKit LocalNet feature allows you to manage (start, stop, reset, manage) a locally sandboxed private Algorand network.
 This allows you to interact and deploy changes against your own Algorand network without needing to worry about funding TestNet accounts, information you submit being publicly visible or being connected to an active Internet connection (once the network has been started).

-AlgoKit Sandbox uses Docker images that are optimised for a great dev experience.
+AlgoKit LocalNet uses Docker images that are optimised for a great dev experience.
 This means the Docker images are small and start fast.
 It also means that features suited to developers are enabled such as KMD (so you can programmatically get faucet private keys).

-The philosophy we take with AlgoKit Sandbox is that you should treat it as an ephemeral network.
+The philosophy we take with AlgoKit LocalNet is that you should treat it as an ephemeral network.
 This means assume it could be reset at any time - don't store data on there that you can't recover / recreate.
-We have optimised the AlgoKit Sandbox experience to minimise situations where the network will get reset to improve the experience, but it can and will still happen in a number of situations.
+We have optimised the AlgoKit LocalNet experience to minimise situations where the network will get reset to improve the experience, but it can and will still happen in a number of situations.

 ## Prerequisites

-AlgoKit Sandbox relies on Docker and Docker Compose being present and running on your system.
+AlgoKit LocalNet relies on Docker and Docker Compose being present and running on your system.

 You can install Docker by following the [official installation instructions](https://docs.docker.com/get-docker/).
 Most of the time this will also install Docker Compose, but if not you can [follow the instructions](https://docs.docker.com/compose/install/) for that too.